paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-103-comprehensive-environmental-response-compensation-and-liability.md

 **(c) Effect of agreement**

-(1) **Liability** — Whenever the President has entered into an agreement under this section, the liability to the United States under this chapter of each party to the agreement, including any future liability to the United States, arising from the release or threatened release that is the subject of the agreement shall be limited as provided in the agreement pursuant to a covenant not to sue in accordance with subsection (f) of this section.
+(1) **Liability** — Whenever the President has entered into an agreement under this section, the liability to the United States under this chapter of each party to the agreement, including any future liability to the United States, arising from the release or threatened release that is the subject of the agreement shall be limited as provided in the agreement pursuant to a covenant not to sue in accordance with subsection (f).
 A covenant not to sue may provide that future liability to the United States of a settling potentially responsible party under the agreement may be limited to the same proportion as that established in the original settlement agreement.
-Nothing in this section shall limit or otherwise affect the authority of any court to review in the consent decree process under subsection (d) of this section any covenant not to sue contained in an agreement under this section.
+Nothing in this section shall limit or otherwise affect the authority of any court to review in the consent decree process under subsection (d) any covenant not to sue contained in an agreement under this section.
 In determining the extent to which the liability of parties to an agreement shall be limited pursuant to a covenant not to sue, the President shall be guided by the principle that a more complete covenant not to sue shall be provided for a more permanent remedy undertaken by such parties.

-(2) **Actions against other persons** — If an agreement has been entered into under this section, the President may take any action under [section 9606 of this title](./chapter-103-comprehensive-environmental-response-compensation-and-liability.md#section-9606) against any person who is not a party to the agreement, once the period for submitting a proposal under subsection (e)(2)(B) of this section has expired.
+(2) **Actions against other persons** — If an agreement has been entered into under this section, the President may take any action under [section 9606 of this title](./chapter-103-comprehensive-environmental-response-compensation-and-liability.md#section-9606) against any person who is not a party to the agreement, once the period for submitting a proposal under subsection (e)(2)(B) has expired.
 Nothing in this section shall be construed to affect either of the following:

   (A) The liability of any person under section 9606 or 9607 of this title with respect to any costs or damages which are not included in the agreement.